A Message from the Walla Walla Valley Wine Alliance

 Yes, small groups of associated people are allowed during these initial phases.
 Groups do not need to be from the same household; however, must be associated prior to day of visit.
 Please note that in Washington, groups are limited to 5 people or less.

-Currently, Washington wineries can only conduct tastings outdoors (beginning July 30).
+Currently, Washington wineries can only conduct tastings outdoors (beginning July 30) for groups up to 5.
+Wineries that serve food items are able to host indoor tastings; however, group size is limited to 5 or less and all members of the party must be from the same household.
 Additionally, wineries are required to socially distance areas by six feet both inside and outside of their establishments to accommodate in-person tasting.
 Tasting bars cannot be utilized for wine tasting and guests will be asked to stay in their designated areas.
 Winery and tasting room teams are redesigning the experience to take place within your designate space and tasting flights could be pre-poured just prior to your arrival, come in carafes, or some wineries may opt to offer glass pours.
 Payments will also most likely happen tableside.

 Many of the Walla Walla Valley dining establishments have been approved to reopen with similar social distancing and limited capacity regulations in place.
 However, it is up to each individual business to decide.
 We recommend that you check with establishments to learn about their status and policies.